 If you experience low moods or anxiety as part of the menopause, then you may want to try St. John’s Wort supplements.
 A well-known herbal remedy for mild depression, it is thought that St John’s Wort helps boost natural levels of serotonin and other ‘feel-good’ chemicals in the brain.

 For many women, small doses, especially when combined with black cohosh may help boost their mood and reduce mood swings brought on by the menopause.

 Vitex agnus castus – also known as the chaste tree berry – is an adaptogen as it has a balancing effect on your hormones.
 It acts on the pituitary gland, which causes the ovaries to release hormones.

-Vitex agnus castus helps regulate and stabilise the menstrual cycle, particular useful for peri-menopausal women who are experiencing pre-menstrual symptoms and irregularity.
+Vitex agnus castus helps regulate and stabilise the menstrual cycle, particularly useful for peri-menopausal women who are experiencing premenstrual symptoms and irregularity.
 It may also help alleviate mood swings and anxiety.

 Ginseng as a menopause supplement

 Many women entering menopause find their sleep interrupted as a result of hot flushes and night sweats.
 Ginseng may provide a solution with several clinical trials indicating that it can help improve sleep.
 A recent study also found that it has a protective effect on postmenopausal women, reducing their risk of cardiovascular disease.
 A further report suggests that red ginseng may boost sexual arousal in menopausal women, helping to improve their sex lives.